DataMeister05/movie_user_review_scrape/README.md

 pip install requests beautifulsoup4 pandas

+Steps to clone and run the script:
 1) Clone the repository or download the script to your local machine.
 2) Install the required packages using the command mentioned above.
 3) Download the Chrome WebDriver and set the PATH variable in the script to the path of the WebDriver on your machine.

-4) Run the script using the command:
+4) Run the script using the command: python Movie.py

-5) python movie_user_review_scraper.py

-6) Then, the script will scrape user reviews for each movie from the IMDb URLs and store them in separate CSV files within the reviews directory.
+5) Then, the script will scrape user reviews for each movie from the IMDb URLs and store them in imdb_top_25_python CSV file.